lookback/meteor-emails/README.md

 ### Layouts

 In order for you not to repeat yourself, the package supports **layouts**.
 They are plain wrapper around template HTML, so you can keep the same `<head>` styles, media queries, and more through many email templates.

-Layouts works like the other templates, i.e. they support helpers, SCSS/CSS, etc.
+Layouts are formatted and works like the other template objects, i.e. they support helpers, SCSS/CSS, etc.

 Put an `html` layout file in `private` and refer to it in `Mailer.init()`: